Course and Curriculum FAQsFind answers to common questions about economics courses, schedule-planning, requirements and more.

 Prerequisites for Option A - Economics 281

-Statistics 210 Introductory Statistics for Social Sciences or an equivalent
+Statistics 210 Introduction to Probability and Statistics or an equivalent

 Economics 201 Introduction to Macroeconomics